-Did you know that 45% of cannabis users don’t tell anyone that they use?
+45% of cannabis users don’t tell anyone that they use.

 Actually, I have no idea if that number is accurate.
 I tried to get data, but it doesn’t exist.

-I have spent 30 years on this earth as a people-pleaser.
+I spent the better part of my life as a people-pleaser.
 In my mind, it has always been more important for the people around me to be happy than me.
-It sounds ridiculous now that I have written that down!
+And when it came to my love for weed - well I found it was better to keep quiet.
+Until now.

 The fears I had about using cannabis were not unfounded.
-It’s still illegal, companies drug test (which is bullsh%t), your kids can be taken from you, and depending on where you live, you could be arrested.
+It’s still illegal, companies drug test, your kids can be taken from you, you can be arrested - and it's all based on where you live.
+That is crazy to me!

 I was scared to admit I was a cannabis user even after I moved to Colorado!
 Lol